Mexican Americans: History of Mexican Americans

-In 1900, there were slightly more than 500,000 Latinos of Mexican descent living in New Mexico, Arizona, Nevada, Colorado, California and Texas.
-Most were Mexican Americans of Spanish descent and other Hispanicized European settlers who settled in the Southwest during Spanish colonial times, as well as local and Mexican Amerindians.
+In 1900, there were slightly more than 500,000 Hispanics of Mexican Descent living in New Mexico, Arizona, Nevada, Colorado, California, and Texas.
+Most were Mestizo Mexican Americans of Spanish and Indigenous descent, Spanish settlers, other Hispanicized European settlers who settled in the Southwest during Spanish colonial times, as well as local and Mexican Amerindians.

 As early as 1813, some of the Tejanos who colonized Texas in the Spanish Colonial Period established a government in Texas that desired independence from Spanish-ruled Mexico.
 In those days, there was no concept of identity as Mexican.
-Many Mexicans were more loyal to their states/provinces than to their country as a whole, which was a colony of Spain.
+Many Mexicans were more loyal to their states/provinces than to their country as a whole, which was a Viceroyalty and part of Spain.
 This was particularly true in frontier regions such as Zacatecas, Texas, Yucatán, Oaxaca, New Mexico, etc.

 As shown by the writings of colonial Tejanos such as Antonio Menchaca, the Texas Revolution was initially a colonial Tejano cause.
 Mexico encouraged immigration from the United States to settle east Texas and, by 1831, English-speaking settlers outnumbered Tejanos ten to one in the region.
 Both groups were settled mostly in the eastern part of the territory.
 The Mexican government became concerned about the increasing volume of Anglo-American immigration and restricted the number of settlers from the United States allowed to enter Texas.

 Consistent with its abolition of slavery, the Mexican government banned slavery within the state, which angered American slave owners.
 The American settlers, along with many of the Tejano, rebelled against the centralized authority of Mexico City and the Santa Anna regime, while other Tejano remained loyal to Mexico, and still others were neutral.

 Author John P. Schmal wrote of the effect Texas independence had on the Tejano community:

 A native of San Antonio, Juan Seguín is probably the most famous Tejano to be involved in the War of Texas Independence.
 His story is complex because he joined the Anglo rebels and helped defeat the Mexican forces of Santa Anna.
-But later on, as Mayor of San Antonio, he and other Tejanos felt the hostile encroachments of the growing Anglo power against them.
-After receiving a series of death threats, Seguín relocated his family in Mexico, where he was coerced into military service and fought against the US in 1846–1848 Mexican–American War.
+But later on, as Mayor of San Antonio, he and other Tejano felt the hostile encroachments of the growing Anglo power against them.
+After receiving a series of death threats, Seguín relocated his family in Mexico.
+He was coerced into military service and fought against the US in 1846–1848 Mexican–American War.

 Although the events of 1836 led to independence for the people of Texas, the Latino population of the state was very quickly disenfranchised, to the extent that their political representation in the Texas State Legislature disappeared entirely for several decades.